 If you’re reading this, you’ve probably undergone a successful weight loss effort, but need a little help trying to figure out how to get rid of those last few pounds.
 Or maybe you’re just trying to educate and prepare yourself for when the time comes.
 The truth is, great progress can be made at the beginning of a new fitness program, but the drastic body transformations start to slow down as there is less body fat to lose.

-Losing the final 10 pounds can be just as difficult as losing the previous 50.
+Figuring out how to lose those last 10 pounds can be just as difficult as losing the previous 50.
 If you need some ideas for losing that last little bit of body fat, implementing one or more of the following tips can help you reach your goal.

 Increase Activity Levels